grafana/loki/docs/sources/getting-started/_index.md

 - [Docker Compose](https://docs.docker.com/compose/install)

 ## Note
-The instruction only cover for system running on x86_64 architecture.
+These instructions are for a system running on an x86_64 architecture.
 It is not designed for arm/arm64 architecture.

 ## Obtain the test environment